sahmadov/bigquery-backup-restore-service/README.md

-# BigQuery Backup&Restore Automation
+# BigQuery Backup and Restore Automation
-> An open-source, scalable, and multi-threaded solution that supports many formats for automating backups and restores of BigQuery datasets and tables.
+> An open source scalable and multi threaded solution that supports many formats for automating backups and restores of BigQuery datasets and tables

 [![CI/CD Pipeline](https://github.com/sahmadov/bigquery-backup-restore-service/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/sahmadov/bigquery-backup-restore-service/actions/workflows/ci-cd.yml)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code Coverage](https://img.shields.io/badge/coverage-75%25-green.svg)](https://github.com/sahmadov/bigquery-backup-restore-service)
 [![Docker Image](https://img.shields.io/badge/Docker-ghcr.io-blue?logo=docker)](https://github.com/sahmadov/bigquery-backup-restore-service/pkgs/container/bigquery-backup-restore-service)

-I built this open-source solution to automate BigQuery backups and restores.
-It handles multiple formats, supports threading for better performance, and scales well.
-You can backup entire datasets or specific tables, export to common formats like Avro, CSV, Parquet, or JSON, and restore data exactly when you need it.
+I built this open source solution to automate BigQuery backups and restores.
+It handles multiple formats, supports threading for better performance and scales well.
+You can backup entire datasets or specific tables export to common formats like Avro, CSV, Parquet or JSON and restore data exactly when you need it
 ## Architecture Overview

 ![BigQuery Backup and Restore Architecture](doc/bigquery-backup-and-restore-diagram.png)

 ### How It Works

-The components of the architecture I now utilize in order to build are end image is:
+The components of the architecture I am currently utilizing in order to build are our end image is:

 1. On a predetermined schedule, **Cloud Scheduler** initiates backup and restoration operations.
 Other triggering methods that you could have used are: Eventarc, Pub/Sub with push subscription, Workflows and many others.
-You might also prefer to start only once in a while from your localhost.
+You might also prefer to start only once in a while from your localhost

-2. The entire procedure is coordinated by **Backup/Restore Service** (Cloud Run, in my case):
+2. The entire procedure is coordinated by **Backup/Restore Service** (Cloud Run in my case):
-   - **Flow of Backup operation(1.x):**
+   - **Flow of Backup operation 1.x**
-      - 1.1: Cloud Scheduler starts the backup procedure
+      - 1.1 Cloud Scheduler starts the backup procedure
-      - 1.2: Service prepares export of tables.
+      - 1.2 Service prepares export of tables.
 Fun Fact, in Bigquery libs (as of today) there is no built-in support for exporting whole dataset only table is possibly (most probably, because there is no snapshot of dataset concept yet)
-      - 1.3: Cloud Storage is where our target tables are being exported.
+      - 1.3 Cloud Storage is where our target tables are being exported.

-   - **Flow of restore operation (2.x):**
+   - **Flow of restore operation 2.x**
-      - 2.1: Cloud Scheduler starts the restore procedure
+      - 2.1 Cloud Scheduler starts the restore procedure
-      - 2.2: Our Service obtains table/dataset data from Cloud Storage
+      - 2.2 Our Service obtains table/dataset data from Cloud Storage
-      - 2.3: Finally, Tables of target dataset are restored back to BigQuery. (it doesn't overwrite existing dataset instead creates new one with __restored_ prefix)
+      - 2.3 Finally, Tables of target dataset are restored back to BigQuery. (it doesn't overwrite existing dataset instead creates new one with __restored_ prefix)

-Depending on your needs, this containerized service can also be set up on different compute platforms like as Cloud Functions, GKE, or GCE.
-As a result, your architecture may change from the one above.
-Ultimately, all you need to operate on GCP is a Docker image - your architecture choice is optional.
+Depending on your needs, this containerized service can also be set up on different compute platforms like as cloud Functions, GKE or GCE.
+As a result your architecture may change from the one above.
+Ultimately all you need to operate on GCP is a docker image and your architecture choice is optional.

 ## **Why This Project Exists**

-Organizations that use BigQuery will often find themselves in a position where fundamental reliability features—multi-region deployments, cross-region replication, time travel, and auto-failover—are not enough.
-Certain regulatory requirements or organizational policies requires that backups must be stored completely outside of the Google Cloud ecosystem, such as on-prem or AWS or even Azure.
-That's exactly the issue this service attempts to address.
+Organizations that use BigQuery will often find themselves in a position where fundamental reliability features—multi-region deployments, cross region replication, time travel, and auto failover functionalities are not enough.
+Certain regulatory requirements or organizational policies requires that backups must be stored completely outside of the Google Cloud ecosystem such as on-prem or AWS or even Azure.
+Thats exactly the issue this service attempts to address.

 ### A Practical Solution